drguilbe/distortion_age_gender_online/README.md

-# The Invisibility of Older Women Online
+# Mass Distortion of Age and Gender in Online Media and Artificial Intelligence

-This github contains all of the replication materials for Guilbeault, Delecourt, and Desikan 2024, "The Invisibility of Older Women Online"
+This github contains all of the replication materials for Guilbeault, Delecourt, and Desikan 2025, "Mass Distortion of Age and Gender in Online Media and Artificial Intelligence"

 This git contains: <br>
 -R scripts for replicating all main and supplementary analyses from the raw data.
 The name of the R script and header text in the script specify which analyses it replicates from the manuscript and SI. <br>